tuura/pangraph/README.md

 ## Usage
 Pangraph offers an API in the module `Pangraph` for construction and
-manipulation of networks.
+manipulation of graphs.
 The parsers in the library use this module to
 generate pangraphs.
 Parsers and serializers are imported from modules
 individually.
 This example shows imports for GraphML.
 ```haskell